syndrome-impostor/ragchat/README.md

 3. ChromaDB storage for vector search
 4. Chat interface (CLI for now)

-To use it:
+Quickstart:
-1. In the project root, create a `urls.txt` and `.env` file
+1. In the project root, create a `urls.txt` and `.env` file (example files provided)
     a. `urls.txt` should contain a newline separated list of URLs to be scraped
     b. `.env` should contain: `ANTHROPIC_API_KEY=<your_api_key>`
+2. Configure your GPU type in `config.yaml`
-2. `./run.sh scrape` to scrape documents
+3. `./run.sh scrape` to scrape documents
-3. `./run.sh ingest` to ingest documents into ChromaDB
+4. `./run.sh ingest` to ingest documents into ChromaDB
-4. `./run.sh chat` to start a chat session
+5. `./run.sh chat` to start a chat session

 # Troubleshooting
 - To check if documents are being ingested, run `./run.sh query` to query the vector database